 An elopement definitely doesn’t mean missing out on any of the beautiful aspects of a traditional wedding.
 You can still have a gorgeous dress, stunning flowers, get your hair and make-up done so you look amazing.
 You can still stay in a super-romantic place and have a delicious meal on your wedding night—either in a restaurant or a hire-in chef at your Airbnb.
 It’s just that all these things are a very intentional choice, and you can decide to dispense with any of them if they are not particularly important to you as a couple.

-We estimate that a couple could elope in Scotland for around £5-6k.
-This includes: 2 nights high end accommodation; a ‘preloved’ (second-hand) designer wedding dress; dapper suit; celebrant; photography; flowers; hair & make-up; and dinner.
+We estimate that a couple could elope in Scotland for around £6-7.5k.
+This includes: two nights at high end accommodation; a ‘preloved’ (second-hand) designer wedding dress; dapper suit; celebrant; photography; marriage application fees; flowers; hair & make-up; and dinner.
 But obviously, it can be less than this or a lot more than this depending on the couple, their priorities and their budget.